iotaledger/tips/text/0008-uniform-random-tip-selection/0008-uniform-random-tip-selection.md

 The previous tip-selection was written in accordance to the original IOTA whitepaper, as it also functioned as part of the consensus mechanism.
-However, relatively soon it became apparent that the cumulative weight computation was too heavy for an actual high throughput scenario and as such, the CW calculation is currently not used within node implementations at all.
+However, relatively soon it became apparent that the cumulative weight computation was too heavy for an actual high throughput scenario and, as such, the CW calculation is currently not used within node implementations at all.

-Because confirmations with the [white-flag](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0005-white-flag/0005-white-flag.md) approach no longer only approve cones with state mutations which are consistent with a previous ledger state, it makes sense to alter the tip-selection to provide a fast way to get tips to approve with one's own message.
+Because confirmations with the [white-flag](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0005-white-flag/0005-white-flag.md) approach no longer approve cones only with state mutations, which are consistent with a previous ledger state, it makes sense to alter the tip-selection to provide a fast way to get tips to approve with one's own message.
-The only important thing is to disincentive lazy behaviour in order to be able to maximize confirmation rate.
+The only important thing is to disincentive lazy behaviour to be able to maximize confirmation rate.

 # Unresolved questions